farangizaa/farangiza/README.md

-- 👋 Hi, I’m Farangiz
+-  Hi, I’m Farangiz
-- 👀 I’m interested in Backend
+-  I’m interested in Backend
-- 🌱 I’m currently learning Front-end
+-  I’m currently learning Front-end
-- 💞️ I’m looking to collaborate on...
-- 📫 How to reach me farangiz.saidova778@gmail.com
+-  How to reach me farangiz.saidova778@gmail.com
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...

 <!---
 farangizaa/farangizaa is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.